 Although fledging, the Pennsylvania online poker market is growing.
 And that means you can now access a selection of cash games, tournaments, and promotions within the state.
 As long as you’re based in the state and are aged 21+, your options are abundant.
 In this PA online poker guide, we’ve broken down all the technicalities and legalities.
 But most importantly, how you can ante up and play.
 So, if you’re ready to learn more about the best PA online poker sites, dive below.

 What poker sites are legal in Pennsylvania?
-At the time of writing (Q1 year), PokerStars PA is the only licensed real-money site in the Keystone State.
-By that virtue alone, it’s our top pick.
-However, as you’ll see in the section below, it will remain a top pick because it’s a fantastic place to play.
+At the time of writing (Q1 year), PokerStars PA was the first licensed real-money site in the Keystone State and is a top pick because it’s a fantastic place to play.
 However, BetMGM PA and Borgata PA have now also launched, ending the monopoly, and allowing players even more variety in the state.

 We also expect more top-ranked competitors to enter the mix and launch their PA platforms, starting with partypoker and 888Poker / WSOP.com.
-However, it will surely face some stiff competition. partypoker has partnered with Valley Forge Casino.
-So under the guidance of its parent company GVC, it will look to challenge PokerStars’ early lead.
+However, it will surely face some stiff competition. partypoker has partnered with Valley Forge Casino, under the guidance of its parent company GVC.

 The same goes for 888Poker/WSOP.
 As subsidiaries of Caesars Entertainment, these brands have links to Harrah’s Casino Pennsylvania.
 This is their route into the state and they intend to use it.
 Between what’s already available and what’s to come, the regulated PA online poker market is shaping up to be one of the best in the US.